 Bottom Of The Funnel: Convert More Opportunities

 If that relationship were a baton, there is a point in time where both Marketing and Sales hands are on the baton, and you are making that introduction.
-Make sure you’re clear at what stage Marketing is going to hand the lead off so that Sales can run with it, and so that you don’t drop the baton or drop the relationship.
+Please make sure you’re clear at what stage Marketing will hand the lead off so that Sales can run with it and so that you don’t drop the baton or drop the relationship.

-You can find this ideal point in the relationship by leveraging lead scoring and lead qualification, and I recommended this lead qualification occur through your inside sales, sales development, or teleprospecting team.
-There is only so much information that you can get off a web form, or that someone will volunteer in an email.
+You can find this ideal point in the relationship by leveraging lead scoring and lead qualification.
+I recommended this lead qualification to occur through your inside sales, sales development, or teleprospecting team.
+There is only so much information that you can get off a web form or that someone will volunteer in an email.

 You may also like: